 Hatha Yoga is a form of yoga that offers harmony in the grand skill set of yoga.
-Hatha is more than just a singular method of yoga and has influence on the overall mindset of yoga in general.
-That being said, if you are looking to engage more closely with the hatha mindset you can commit to one of our Hatha Yoga specific courses.
+This is more than just a singular method of yoga and has influence on the overall mindset of yoga in general.
+That being said, if you want to engage more closely with the hatha mindset you can commit to one of our Hatha Yoga specific courses.

 What is Hatha Yoga?

 Hatha is Sanskrit for “Force” and relates to the balance of the physical and mental body.
 Hatha Yoga works towards balancing these two elements in your own personal practice.
 By finding a consistency between the two you are achieving harmony of mind and body.

 In the traditional sense, Hatha is broken down into the “Ha” and the “Tha”.
 The “Ha” means sun and the “Tha” means moon.
 This refers to the duality of solar and lunar energy and how many things in our lives are bilateral.
 Each half is just as important as the other.

 Hatha Yoga encompasses traditional forms of yoga such as Vinyasa and Ashtanga.
 If you are looking for a form of yoga that gets down to the roots of what yoga has to offer, Hatha Yoga might be the class for you.

 When it comes to practicing Hatha Yoga, a class focuses on achieving each pose.
 These classes often times move slower than other yoga classes; as time is spent working towards reaching poses and holding them for longer periods of time.
 Other forms of yoga spend less time on each individual pose and focus on the flow of moving from one posture to the next.